vaginessa/gib-concept/README.md

 Send a pull if you spot an issue,if possible, instead of just waiting for me to fix it.
 Make sure you indicate your pull before working on it in the "issues" tab, i don't wanna waste your time.

 Soz anyways, you have any features/update_package type requests, feel free to voice them.
 Also, gib some feedback too xD

+### Compilation
+If you would like to compile gib, go ahead, but you'll have to remove firebase dependencies or include your own google-services.json in the root of the /app folder